microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 Doing so will ensure that you have Cloud Shell properly set up in your Azure Account.

 Once you have signed up for Azure and redeemed your Azure Pass, go to (http://portal.azure.com) and click on the Shell icon on top of the portal page.
-You will be asked to select your account.
+You may be asked to select your account.

 ![sd](screenshots/0.3.1.png)